hanamant1828-max/SpaManagement_AN/replit.md

 ## Recent Changes
 **September 10, 2025** - Project successfully imported and configured for Replit environment:
-- Fixed syntax errors in inventory views module
+- Installed all Python dependencies via packager tool
-- Configured PostgreSQL database connection
+- Created PostgreSQL database and configured DATABASE_URL environment variable
-- Set up environment variables (SESSION_SECRET, DATABASE_URL)
+- Set up SESSION_SECRET environment variable for secure session management
 - Configured Flask application for webview compatibility with proper CORS headers
-- Set up workflow to run on port 5000 with webview output
+- Set up workflow to run on port 5000 with webview output type
 - Configured deployment settings for autoscale with Gunicorn
-- Application is running successfully with login/dashboard functionality
+- Verified application runs successfully with login page accessible
+- All modules loading correctly and default data initialization working

 ## Project Status
 ✅ **READY** - The spa management system is fully configured and running in the Replit environment.
-Users can access the login page and dashboard.
-All core functionality is available including authentication, dashboard, and modular business features.
+The application is accessible via webview with the login page loading correctly.
+All dependencies are installed, database is configured, and the workflow is running on port 5000.
+The system is ready for production deployment.